vinyldns/rfcs/text/0000-shared-zones.md

 If the owning group is unassigned, the change can be applied to the record set.

 ## Access Control Checks
 In evaluating access controls, the current access models will supercede record set ownership.
+When performing an access control check for record operations, we continue to follow the existing access validation and add a new one, namely if the zone is shared then consult record ownership.

 1. VinylDNS Admins can make any change
 1. Zone admins can change all records in a zone